top of page

 In a healthy mouth, the immune system keeps microbes from entering the body and causing infection.
 However, when you have chronic gum disease or other oral infections, this system is compromised.
 When oral bacteria access the bloodstream, they can travel to organs throughout the body, including the brain.

 One known organism with the ability to cause harm in other parts of the body is Porphyromonas gingivalis, or Pg.
-Pg has been linked to a number of serious health issues, including pneumonia, rheumatoid arthritis, heart disease, hepatitis, and esophageal cancer.
+Pg has been linked to a number of serious health issues, including pneumonia, rheumatoid arthritis, heart disease, hepatitis and esophageal cancer.

+Researchers now know it can sneak across the blood-brain barrier, a network of dense cells that protects the brain from harmful substances.
+Once there, Pg can cause pathological changes.
 Researchers have observed Pg in the brains of deceased people with Alzheimer’s disease.
-Surprisingly, Pg major proteins called gingipains, were found in the brains at a level much higher in those that had Alzheimer's disease, than in those with healthy brains of the same age.
+Pg major proteins called gingipains were found in the brains at a level much higher in those that had Alzheimer’s disease than in those with healthy brains of the same age.
 This supports that Pg may have a large influence on Alzheimer’s disease.
-Currently there is an area of research looking into drugs and possible vaccines to eradicate and limit its spread.
+Currently, there is an area of research looking into drugs and possible vaccines to eradicate and limit its spread.

 Migration of bacteria from one part of the body to another is a natural process, which can’t completely be prevented.
 However, the number of bacteria that can get into the bloodstream may be reduced by improved oral care.
 Here’s how to do so: